RECORD CHANGER SIZE SENSING

 VM 1555

 Pickup Arm Scan on Separated Record The record carrier moves the record over the turntable.
 Then the pickup arm touches the separated record.
 The record then drops to the turntable.
 If no record is found, automatic shutoff occurs.
-The use of a slipclutch allows odd-sized records to be played.
-The sample unit keeps the unplayed and played records on separate shelves on the left.
+A slipclutch allows odd-sized records to be played.
+This unit keeps the unplayed and played records on separate shelves on the left.
 12" to 6" can be intermixed in any order in the stack.

 Sample is